 - be the good girl

 - adjust her schedules to really fit in with whatever other people ask of her

 And as a result, when we step into business it becomes a problem because those people-pleasing tendencies begin to burn us out.
 We start saying “yes” where we really need to say “no” because we aren’t 100 percent clear about the trade off.
 I have a newsflash for you: Every time you say “yes”, there is a trade off.
 When you say “yes” to someone seeing you at 8:00 pm, the trade off may be that you don’t get to kiss your children before bedtime and read a good story.

 There is always a trade off.

 For example, I’m quite selective about which clients have my personal telephone number.
-I also decided a long time ago to decline evening meetings so I can enjoy evenings with my family.
+I also decided a long time ago to decline evening meetings so I can enjoy evenings with my family and friends.
 We will all have slightly different boundaries.
-You may more accommodating in some areas than me.
+You may be more accommodating in some areas than me.
 Perhaps there are some areas where you have to be a lot stricter than others.
 You will set them as you see fit in order to take back control of your business.

 Without those boundaries in place, it’s so easy to feel completely overwhelmed and exhausted because everyone else’s priorities come before your own needs.